san-ghun/san-ghun/README.md

 Relentless Incremental Progress
 - Enjoy, it will never escape.
 - Can stop, but never give up.
-- Stay strong, and keep it on.
+- Stay strong, and keep going.
 """
 ratio = 1.00                # ratio of improvement
 const = 365                 # const of consistency